Maintenance is the largest expenseno one actually manages in real estate.

 - Managed by

-- Tue 10:42 PMTenant submits report + photos through Robert's Baseline portal.
+- Mon 4:12 PMTenant submits report + 2 photos through the Baseline portal.

-- Tue 11:16 PMRobert approves from phone — 34 min after the tenant's text.
+- Mon 5:38 PMOwner approves the valve-first scope.
+86 min after the tenant's text.

 Five agents.
 One case.
 What each one actually produces.

 Baseline isn't a human workflow with AI features bolted on.
 It's an AI workflow with human oversight — each agent specialized, each handoff structured.
-Pick an agent to see what it produced for Robert's furnace case.
+Pick an agent to see what it produced for this water-heater case.

 Multimodal reasoning over the occupant report, photos, the property's history, and similar cases in the network.
 Returns a root cause with a confidence score and alternate hypotheses when uncertainty is high.